LukeLose/efe_luke_project/README.md

 ***Hybrid Model:***

 Another addition we made to our existing implementation of MCTS was to combine it with our other agents.
-Knowing that Alpha Beta and IDS would perform really well when there is a limited number of moves left on the board, we decided to use these search algorithms within our get_move method.
+Knowing that Alpha Beta and IDS would perform really well when there is a limited number of moves left on the board, we decided to use the IDS search algorithm within our get_move method.
 More specifically, we edited the get_move method to use IDS to pick a move when there were already more than 17 pieces on the board.
 With enough time and computation power IDS should theoretically be able to infer the optimal play at any given state (assuming state space is finite).
 Giving the reins to IDS when there are limited options left in the game, allows us to maximize the chance of reaching that optimal move.
+We also confirmed this by showing the depth that IDS gets to when it is run at 17+ pieces and it reached a depth over 10 in almost all cases.

 ***Additional Time Complexities:***